-We do not believe that inflation has had a material effect on our business, financial condition, or results of operations.
-If the Company's costs were to become subject to significant inflationary pressures, the Company may not be able to fully offset such higher costs through increases in revenue.
+As of the date of filing of this Quarterly Report, we do not believe that inflation has had a material effect on our business, financial condition, or results of operations.
+If the Company's costs were to become subject to significant inflationary pressures, the Company may not be able to fully offset such higher costs through increases in revenue as increases in core inflation rates may also affect consumers' willingness to make discretionary purchases on our platforms.

 The Company's inability or failure to do so could harm the Company's business, financial condition, and results of operations.